Cell nucleus: Nuclear lamina

 In animal cells, two networks of intermediate filaments provide the nucleus with mechanical support: The nuclear lamina forms an organized meshwork on the internal face of the envelope, while less organized support is provided on the cytosolic face of the envelope.
 Both systems provide structural support for the nuclear envelope and anchoring sites for chromosomes and nuclear pores.

 The nuclear lamina is composed mostly of lamin proteins.
 Like all proteins, lamins are synthesized in the cytoplasm and later transported to the nucleus interior, where they are assembled before being incorporated into the existing network of nuclear lamina.
 Lamins found on the cytosolic face of the membrane, such as emerin and nesprin, bind to the cytoskeleton to provide structural support.
 Lamins are also found inside the nucleoplasm where they form another regular structure, known as the nucleoplasmic veil, that is visible using fluorescence microscopy.
 The actual function of the veil is not clear, although it is excluded from the nucleolus and is present during interphase.
 Lamin structures that make up the veil, such as LEM3, bind chromatin and disrupting their structure inhibits transcription of protein-coding genes.

 Like the components of other intermediate filaments, the lamin monomer contains an alpha-helical domain used by two monomers to coil around each other, forming a dimer structure called a coiled coil.
 Two of these dimer structures then join side by side, in an antiparallel arrangement, to form a tetramer called a protofilament.
 Eight of these protofilaments form a lateral arrangement that is twisted to form a ropelike filament.
 These filaments can be assembled or disassembled in a dynamic manner, meaning that changes in the length of the filament depend on the competing rates of filament addition and removal.

 Mutations in lamin genes leading to defects in filament assembly cause a group of rare genetic disorders known as laminopathies.
-The most notable laminopathy is the family of diseases known as progeria, which causes the appearance of premature aging in its sufferers.
+The most notable laminopathy is the family of diseases known as progeria, which causes the appearance of premature aging in those with the condition.
 The exact mechanism by which the associated biochemical changes give rise to the aged phenotype is not well understood.